-"The NRA is affiliated with the [NRA] Foundation, the CRDF [NRA Civil Rights Defense Fund], SCF [NRA Special Contribution Fund] and the FAF [NRA Freedom Action Foundation] by virtue of the control vested with the NRA's Board of Directors to appoint the Board of Trustees of each affiliate.
-The PVF [NRA Political Victory Fund] is a separately unincorporated political action committee of the NRA whose five officers are NRA employees.
-The NRA provides certain benefits to the affiliates at no cost, among which are the use of office space and other administrative support services.
-Management has determined that the fair value of these benefits is minimal, and accordingly, no amounts are reflected in [the] financial statements."
+"The Foundation is affiliated with the NRA by virtue of the control vested with the NRA's Board of Directors to appoint the Trustees of the Foundation.
+The Foundation has received certain benefits from this affiliation at no cost, among which are various administrative and support services.
+Management has determined that the fair value of these benefits is minimal, and accordingly, no amounts are reflected in these [audited] financial statements.

 "The Foundation reimburses the NRA for certain expenses, such as salaries, benefits, and general operating expenses, paid by the NRA on the Foundation's behalf.
 These expenses totaled $6,017,801 and $8,862,322 for the years ended December 31, 2017 and 2016, respectively...